Pizza Is A Normal Good If The Demand

 The Role of Technology and Delivery

 Technology has also reshaped the pizza market.
 Online ordering platforms, real‑time delivery tracking, and subscription services have lowered the friction associated with acquiring pizza, making it a convenient option for busy consumers.
 Mobile apps that recommend personalized toppings based on past orders or local flavor trends further enhance the product’s appeal across diverse consumer segments.
-Even so, these innovations not only sustain demand but also allow pizza chains to segment their offerings—offering “budget” options during off‑peak hours while promoting premium pizzas during peak dining times.
+These innovations not only sustain demand but also allow pizza chains to segment their offerings—offering “budget” options during off‑peak hours while promoting premium pizzas during peak dining times.
 The flexibility afforded by digital tools thus supports pizza’s resilience as a normal good by adapting to shifting consumer budgets and preferences in real time.

 Sustainability and the Future of Pizza Consumption